5 RECIPES FOR RED LEICESTER CHEESE LOVERS

 Today, only a couple of farms in Leicestershire makes the cheese using traditional methods and raw milk.

 This cheese is made with raw cow’s milk and animal rennet and is clothbound with lard.
-This cheese is not suitable for vegetarians as contains animal products, however, a lot of Red Leicester is made from annato and therefore suitable for vegetarians.
+It’s also not suitable for vegetarians as it contains animal products, however, the good news is there is vegetarian versions of Red Leicester where the animal rennet is substituted potato starch, coconut oil or maize starch.

-The cheese can be purchased from many online retailers as well as farm shops, fayres and fetes but I tend to get mine from Leicester Market in LE1, being a keen supporter of #supportleicesterlocal and championing small businesses in the city.
+The cheese can be purchased from many online retailers as well as farm shops, fayres and fetes but we intentionally to buy ours from Leicester Market in LE1 which has many of the counties small business owners and farmers selling local produce.
+Read more about Leicester Market below…

 All dishes are made with Vintage Red Leicester and suitable for vegetarians.
 Sparkenhoe Red Leicester is only on the cheese board.